manticoresoftware/manticoresearch-php/docs/configuration.md

    $client = new \Manticoresearch\Client($config);
 ```

 If multiple connections are used, they must be defined in the `connections` array (see below).
+By default, the client uses a single connection with host=127.0.0.1 and port=9308, respectively.

 A connection array can contain: